Best Emergency Radios

 This is where a hand crank comes into play and overall, it is the most reliable form of power.
 All it takes is a little elbow grease on your part as you must manually spin the crank for power.
 Of course, the amount of juice you generate from a few minutes of cranking will vary from radio to radio.
 Clearly, you will want to prioritize those that provide more battery life.

 In the modern world, technology devices seem to never be designed to complete just one task.
 Instead, more and more manufacturers are implementing the notion that the world has moved on from devices that serve one purpose.
 Thankfully, this is not a bad thing; not at all.
 Emergency radios are certainly no different and besides their main functionality, most come equipped with several other functionalities.
 The two most common integrations are the ability to charge your USB devices and an LED flashlight.
 Clearly, the former is a pure convenience but it can also be a lifesaver.
-If your smartphone is out of juice and you need to call or text someone for assistance but you do not have any means of charging it, the radio can be the answer.
+If your smartphone is out of juice and you need to call or text someone for assistance, the emergency radio can be the answer.

 As for an LED flashlight, it can come in handy at night or possibly during a power outage.
 Of course, some can also be utilized to send out an SOS beacon to act as a Morse code distress signal.